loda-lang/loda-lang.github.io/list6.markdown

 * [A315257](https://oeis.org/A315257) ([program](/edit/?oeis=315257)): Coordination sequence Gal.4.100.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315273](https://oeis.org/A315273) ([program](/edit/?oeis=315273)): Coordination sequence Gal.4.73.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315274](https://oeis.org/A315274) ([program](/edit/?oeis=315274)): Coordination sequence Gal.6.354.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315305](https://oeis.org/A315305) ([program](/edit/?oeis=315305)): Coordination sequence Gal.6.338.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315307](https://oeis.org/A315307) ([program](/edit/?oeis=315307)): Coordination sequence Gal.6.616.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315308](https://oeis.org/A315308) ([program](/edit/?oeis=315308)): Coordination sequence Gal.5.299.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315309](https://oeis.org/A315309) ([program](/edit/?oeis=315309)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.